 “I finally found someone who loves me unconditionally and he’s going to disappear,” Noreen said holding back tears.

 Jim is now 81-years-old.

-The doting wife cares for him full-time and up until recently, she was still working.
+The doting wife cared for him full-time and up until recently, she was still working.

 “He wasn’t safe to stay at home by himself, but I needed to work,” Noreen explained.